yetanotherco/yet-another-bridge/contracts/README.md

 ## Upgrade Contracts in Testnet

-### Upgrading YABTransfer (on Ethereum)
+### Upgrading Payment Registry (on Ethereum)

-After deploying the `YABTransfer` contract, you can perform [upgrades](https://docs.openzeppelin.com/contracts/4.x/api/proxy#UUPSUpgradeable) to it.
+After deploying the `Payment Registry` contract, you can perform [upgrades](https://docs.openzeppelin.com/contracts/4.x/api/proxy#UUPSUpgradeable) to it.
 As mentioned previously, this is done via a [ERC1967 Proxy](https://docs.openzeppelin.com/contracts/4.x/api/proxy#ERC1967Proxy).
 So, to upgrade
-YABTransfer, another smart contract must be deployed, and the address stored inside the Proxy must be changed.
+Payment Registry, another smart contract must be deployed, and the address stored inside the Proxy must be changed.

 To do this you must: